BU Sciences Collection

 Slideshow on Charles Flahault

-Botany, daily life, forest environments, history of the countryside.
+Botany, daily life, forest environments, rural history.

-Photo credits: University of Montpellier / SCDI Montpellier – photography department
+Photo credits: University of Montpellier / SCDI Montpellier – Photography Department